Name: John Cooley

 The case for being a servant

-So far, the only record we have that places John in Virginia is the
+only record we have that places him there is the militia payroll.
+There's

-militia payroll.
-There's not much there but we can turn to later records for
+not much that can be said about that, but we can turn to later records for

 Spotswood's company to get an idea as to who he served with.
 One of the

-statistic increases the likelihood that John was also foreign born.
-(He had
+that John was also foreign born.
+(He had to come from somewhere, after

-to come from somewhere.)
-Furthermore, at least four other men of the
+all.)
+Furthermore, at least four other men of the company, particularly the

 Pedder, may have been convicts.
 (The others being Thomas Douglas, John